tanema/amore/README.md

 [![GoDoc](https://godoc.org/github.com/tanema/amore?status.svg)](http://godoc.org/github.com/tanema/amore)

 A game library for Go, inspired by Love 2D.

-Currently in Beta.
-This is a hobby library and support should not be expected.
+**No longer being maintained** This was largley a learning project and now that Apple says they will no longer be supporting OpenGL, I do not see a point in maintainig it.

 ## Objectives